xzcxzcyy/algorithm/README.md

-A set of oj problems and algorithms.
+A set of problems and algorithms.

 I'm a primary learner in this field.

 :)